jmylchreest/keylightd/README.md

 This installs both `keylightd` and `keylightctl` binaries plus a service to run the daemon.

 ### GNOME Extension
-An experimental GNOME extension for controlling lights from your desktop is available in the `contrib/gnome-extension` directory, from the releases page [here](https://github.com/jmylchreest/keylightd/releases), or from the gnoem extensions website [here](https://extensions.gnome.org/)
+An experimental GNOME extension for controlling lights from your desktop is available in the `contrib/gnome-extension` directory, from the releases page [here](https://github.com/jmylchreest/keylightd/releases), or from the GNOME extensions website [here](https://extensions.gnome.org/)

 ## Documentation
 For detailed documentation, see [github pages](https://jmylchreest.github.io/keylightd/)